cdl-saarland/CGO17_ArtifactEvaluation/README.md

 ## System requirements [3]
   - at least 25+8=33GB of free space (LLVM/Clang/Polly debug build +
-    benchmarks), a release build does require much less space and memory.
+    benchmarks), a release build (default) does require much less space and memory.
   - at least 8GB of main memory, preferably more
   - A C/C++11 enabled compiler e.g., gcc >= 4.8.0 or clang >= 3.1
   - CMake >= 3.4.3